MichaelCade/90DaysOfDevOps/Days/day71.md

 ![](Images/Day71_CICD2.png)

-The above methods means that with distributed developers across the world we don't have a set time each day where we have to stop committing our code changes.
+The above methods mean that with distributed developers across the world we don't have a set time each day where we have to stop committing our code changes.
 This is where Jenkins comes in to act as that CI server to control those tests and build processes.

 ![](Images/Day71_CICD3.png)

-I know we are talking about Jenkins here but I also want to add a few more to maybe look into later on down the line to get an understanding why I am seeing Jenkins as the overall most popular, why is that and what can the others do over Jenkins.
+I know we are talking about Jenkins here but I also want to add a few more to maybe look into later on down the line to get an understanding of why I am seeing Jenkins as the overall most popular, why is that and what can the others do over Jenkins.

 - TravisCI - A hosted, distributed continuous integration service used to build and test software projects hosted on GitHub.
-- Bamboo - Can run multiple builds in parallel for faster compilation, built in functionality to connect with repositories and has build tasks for Ant, Maven.
+- Bamboo - Can run multiple builds in parallel for faster compilation, built-in functionality to connect with repositories and has build tasks for Ant, and Maven.
 - Buildbot - is an open-source framework for automating software build, test and release processes.
 It is written in Python and supports distributed, parallel execution of jobs across multiple platforms.
-- Apache Gump - Specific to Java projects, designed with the aim to build and test those Java projects every night. ensures that all projects are compatible at both API and functionality level.
+- Apache Gump - Specific to Java projects, designed to build and test those Java projects every night. ensures that all projects are compatible at both API and functionality levels.

 Because we are now going to focus on Jenkins - Jenkins is again open source like all of the above tools and is an automation server written in Java.
-It is used to automate the software development process via continuous integration adn facilitates continuous delivery.
+It is used to automate the software development process via continuous integration and facilitates continuous delivery.

 ### Features of Jenkins

 As you can probably expect Jenkins has a lot of features spanning a lot of areas.

-**Easy Installation** - Jenkins is a self contained java based program ready to run with packages for Windows, macOS and Linux operating systems.
+**Easy Installation** - Jenkins is a self-contained java based program ready to run with packages for Windows, macOS and Linux operating systems.

-**Easy Configuration** - Easy setup and configured via a web interface which includes error checks and built in help.
+**Easy Configuration** - Easy setup and configuration via a web interface which includes error checks and built-in help.

-**Plug-ins** - Lots of plugins available in the Update Centre and integrates with many tools in the CI / CD toolchain.
+**Plug-ins** - Lots of plugins are available in the Update Centre and integrate with many tools in the CI / CD toolchain.

 **Extensible** - In addition to the Plug-Ins available, Jenkins can be extended by that plugin architecture which provides nearly infinite options for what it can be used for.